 “It’s a common challenge, especially with women in STEM fields, not being able to see what you can do with that education,” Ross says.
 “If you become a doctor, you know you’re going to end up with a stethoscope around your neck.
 In engineering, you don’t always see how to apply it.
 It’s not an obvious endgame.”

-At CSU, Ross eventually switched from engineering to a fledgling technical writing track in CSU’s journalism department during the 1987-88 school year.
+At CSU, Ross eventually switched from engineering to a fledgling technical writing track in CSU’s journalism department.

 “She tied together an innovative collection of courses, including computer programming, physics and math,” says Greg Luft, head of the Department of Journalism and Media Communication, who recalls having Ross in one of his classes.
 “She did that 10 years ahead of the Information Science and Technology academic minor, which was created to help students like Bonnie blend programs in journalism and media communication, computer science, computer information systems, business and psychology.
 She was well ahead of her time.”